Funmilayo-Aina/Portfolio/README.md

 [LinkedIn: Funmilayo Aina](https://www.linkedin.com/in/funmilayomaina/)

-For a more visually pleasant experience for browsing the portfolio you can also, check out GirlTechyScientist.com or FunmilayoAina.pythonanywhere.com

 *Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.*

 ##  About me